Gmuman7/ecommerce-segmentation-analysis/README.md

 ## Dataset

-The dataset used in this analysis is publicly available on [Kaggle](https://www.kaggle.com/datasets/carrie1/ecommerce-data).
+The dataset used in this analysis is publicly available from [UC-Irvine](https://archive.ics.uci.edu/dataset/352/online+retail).

 ## How to Run the Code